-You are assigned an important task and have been given a deadline to complete it or it’s time for your exams and you have to revise.
+Suppose, you are assigned an important task and have been given a deadline to complete it, or it’s time for your exams, and you have to revise.
 Both these incidents would have made you nervous, and this is normal.
-But if you are the person who is easily distracted, cannot focus, restless, impulsive, prone to creating careless mistakes, and are forgetful, it is the sign of ADHD.
+But if you are a person who is easily distracted, cannot focus, restless, impulsive, prone to creating careless mistakes, and are forgetful, it is a sign of Attention Deficit Hyperactivity Disorder (ADHD).

-- 1. Inattentive: This includes symptoms such as being distractive, loss of focus, fidgety, etc. which means that the person becomes distracted constantly.
+1. Inattentive: This includes symptoms such as being distractive, loss of focus, fidgety, etc. which means that the person becomes distracted constantly.

-- 2. Hyperactive: People diagnosed with Hyperactive ADHD show impulsive and hyperactive behaviors.
+2. Hyperactive: People diagnosed with Hyperactive ADHD show impulsive and hyperactive behaviors.

 3. Combined: In the combined type of ADHD, the individual displaces inattentive and hyperactive ADHD characteristics.

 Now that we have seen the three types of ADHD, it’s time to discuss its therapy.

 Occupational therapy is a promising treatment for individuals diagnosed with ADHD.
 This therapy allows the individual to move through the treatment at their own pace, understanding and learning as they move ahead.